Yuan-998/yuan-998.github.io/_posts/2023-2-9-bigtable.md

    1. Check the access permissions
    2. A valid read operation is executed on a merged view of the sequence of SSTable and the memtable

+#### The process for a write request
+1. Client sends the write request: A client application sends a write request to the Bigtable cluster, specifying the row key, column family, and column qualifier for the data to be written.
+2. Tablet server selection: The master server selects a tablet server responsible for the tablet that contains the row specified in the write request.
+3. Write to the write-ahead log (WAL): The selected tablet server writes the write request to its write-ahead log (WAL), which serves as a durable record of all changes to the data stored in the tablet.
+4. Memtable update: The tablet server updates its in-memory memtable data structure with the new data from the write request.
+The memtable is used to temporarily store write requests before they are written to disk as part of the SSTable compaction process.
+5. Replication: If Bigtable is configured for data replication, the tablet server replicates the write request to one or more tablet servers in other regions or zones.
+6. Response to client: The tablet server sends an acknowledgment to the client application, indicating that the write request has been successfully processed.
+7. Background compaction: In the background, Bigtable periodically performs a compaction process to merge the data in the memtable with the data stored in SSTables on disk.
+The compaction process frees up memory and optimizes the read performance of the tablet.

+#### The process for a read request
+1. Client sends the read request: A client application sends a read request to the Bigtable cluster, specifying the row key and the desired column family and column qualifier.
+2. Tablet server selection: The master server selects a tablet server responsible for the tablet that contains the row specified in the read request.
+3. Data retrieval: The selected tablet server retrieves the requested data from its local disk, either from an SSTable file or from its in-memory memtable data structure.
+4. Merge of multiple SSTables: If the data is stored in multiple SSTables, the tablet server merges the data from these SSTables into a single view of the data, which is then returned to the client.
+5. Data returned to client: The tablet server returns the requested data to the client application.

 ### Compactions
 - When memtable reaches a threshold size, a minor compaction happens
   - memtable is frozen and written to GFS as an SSTable